Transformation Through Travel – Road Tripping Europe in a Tiny Home

 What followed was over a year of planning, headaches, saving, and of course, lots of building.

 For a while now, our alone time has consisted almost entirely of working outside in the freezing cold.
 Every phone call involves electrical problems or van-related challenges.
-Each rare day off we have together is not spent enjoying romantic meals or out on day trips, but instead with me handing over tools or holding wires.
+Each rare day off we have together is spent on building, not on enjoying romantic meals or out on day trips.

 After worrying about what on earth I was going to do the whole time we were traveling, I realized that this would be the perfect opportunity to make a career out of our trip.
 It’d be wrong to experience so much and not write about or share our adventures, so I took an intensive, fast-track journalism course, and Andy purchased a Canon DSLR to work on his photography skills.